 My scratch-build of the Wilderness Radio SST20 has been a great success.
-I’m not a very active operator but I’ve had 18 QSO’s on it so far, running it into a horizontal loaded dipole (a Buddipole) at 25 feet.
+I’m not a very active operator but have had 18 QSO’s on it so far, running it into a horizontal loaded dipole (a Buddipole) at 25 feet.
 The furthest was Hawaii at about 2350 miles distant, followed closely by Midland, PA at about 2200 miles away, as the crow flies.
 I previously thought the output power was 2.25W, but it looks as if it’s closer to 1.5W.
 I’ll explain why in this post.

 Ever since completing it, I had been having uncertainties about the low-pass filter on the output.
 I understand that spurious emission requirements had used to be a little more lax for QRP transmitters, specifying that for transmitters under 5W, spurious emissions needed to be greater than 30dB below the level of the fundamental emission.
 This is no longer the case, as the requirement is the same for all HF transmitters in the amateur service, and is found in 97.307 –